icebaker/vscode-nano-bots/README.md

 ### Setup

 By default, access to the public Nano Bots API is available.
-However, it only provides a default cartridge and may sometimes be slow or unavailable due to rate limits.
+However, it only provides a default Cartridge and may sometimes be slow or unavailable due to rate limits.
 This is common when many users around the world intensely use the API simultaneously.

 To obtain the best performance and the opportunity to develop and personalize your own Cartridges, it is recommended that you use your own provider credentials to run your instance of the API locally.
 This approach will provide a superior and customized experience, in contrast to the convenient yet limited experience provided by the public API.